Tornado3P9/installscript-linux/README.md

 echo "$USER  hard  nproc  2000" | sudo tee -a /etc/security/limits.conf
 ```

+Optionally use [Firejail](https://firejail.wordpress.com/) to restrict the access of applications to the system by sandboxing.
+Install from the repository with `sudo apt install firejail`.

 ### One-time password (OTP) also known as 2-Factor authentication
 Probably more useful for server access..:
 ```bash